brandoniscool/tweather2/README.md

 # Tweather 2.0

-This Twitter bot responds to @mentions with weather forecast data from [OpenWeatherMap](http://openweathermap.org) and selectively retweets interesting tweets from promising weather related accounts.
-Tweet a valid US zipcode to [@tweathertwo](https://twitter.com/tweathertwo) to try.
+This Twitter bot is alive!
+It intelligently responds to @mentions with weather related information and selectively retweets interesting things from promising weather related accounts.
+Try things like: "What's the weather in London?" or "When will the sun set in San Francisco today?"

 <img style="display:block;margin:0 auto;"src="http://i.imgur.com/ACxHvhk.jpg" width="400px"/>